Incorporating any of these seven tips into your texting routine will keep your SMS inbox organized and save you precious time.

 Inbox filters help you triage incoming messages.
 You can filter your texts by whether they are:

-You can also select “Show all.”
+You can also select “All statuses.”

 Templates enable you to create everything from a standard text message signature to canned responses to your most frequently asked questions.
 Their superpower is saving you from having to type up the same message again and again.